 But the more subtle difficulty is whether such a state can even retain the capacity to scale rapidly in a crisis?
 Can it still adequately perform labour intensive operations necessary during a pandemic?
 I guess the vaccine roll out could be seen as a natural experiment with the potential to test this intuition.

 I agree with Mike Davis that we urgently “need to be debating democratic models of effective response to present and future plagues, ones that mobilize popular courage, put science in command, and use the resources of a comprehensive system of universal health coverage and public medicine” because otherwise “we cede leadership in this age of constant emergency to our tyrants” (loc 504).
 However I wonder if things can be unpicked as neatly as he suggests and there are inherent difficulties which liberal democracies face in responding to pandemics.
-For example he observes on loc 1017 in a discussion of SARS that “China and Singapore were both authoritarian states with the capacity to impose effective, militarized quarantines”
+For example he observes on loc 1017 in a discussion of SARS that “China and Singapore were both authoritarian states with the capacity to impose effective, militarized quarantines”.
+This is something Alex de Waal recognises as a tendency towards centralisation in pandemic response:

 *Though as he points out later in the book, this effectiveness is in sharp contrast to responses to past pandemics.
 From loc 1410-1426: